rickr04/Phys231Projects/FPGA/README.md

 Navigate to the "txstr.v" file.
 This is the file where the string you want to send is defined.
 Change the BAUDRATE to ``` `B9600``` from the 115200 it was at.

 Open up and upload the Arduino Nano 33 sketch from core lab 12 (should just work as it).
 Now wire up the tx from the FPGA (defined as pin 8) to (whatever pin you decided was rx in the lab) and connect grounds (any pin that is set low on the FPGA works fine as a ground, use one of the two grounds predefined on the nano).

-Open up the serial mointor on the Arduino IDE and you should see the string you defined in "txtstr.v" being transmitted!
+Flash your FPGA and then oen up the serial mointor on the Arduino IDE.
+You should see the string you defined in "txtstr.v" being transmitted!